+In general, the setup (separate parts and connections) must be of electrically conductive materials that do not react with the brake particles and electrically grounded to avoid electrical/electrostatic effects.
+Figure 12.2. illustrates an indicative PN sampling and measurement setup.
+The test system shall be capable of measuring Total-PN (TPN10) and Solid-PN (SPN10) at a nominal particle size of approximately 10 nm electrical mobility diameter and larger.
+The positioning and dimensions of the different elements are provided for illustration purposes; therefore, exact conformance with the figure is not required.
 The TPN10 sampling and measurement systems shall consist of the following elements:

-(a) A PN sampling probe extracts a sample from the sampling tunnel.
+(a) A PN sampling probe that extracts a sample from the sampling tunnel.
 The specifications for the design of the PN sampling probe are described in paragraph 12.2.1.2.;

-(b) An appropriate PN sampling nozzle is installed at the tip of the PN sampling probe.
+(b) An appropriate PN sampling nozzle that is installed at the tip of the PN sampling probe.
 The specifications for the design of the nozzle are described in paragraph 12.2.1.3.;